ksmith0813/portfolio/README.md

 - Grid view with filtering, sorting, custom column hiding/reordering.
 Uses data from the randomuser API

 - List view with an editable todo list.
-Uses data from an EP
+Uses API data

 - Movie search page that hits the open movie database EP and allows the user to drill into the movie's details

+- Search for a location's weather conditions, uses the open source Weather API

 - Shopping page that allows the user to filter by category, and add items to a cart